-There are three peaks that have over 300+ feet prominence and above 12,000 feet and 27 that have over 300+ feet prominence and are over 11,000 feet.
-Click below for the peak list.
+There are 95 total peaks in the North Park Range, three peaks that have over 300 feet of prominence and above 12,000 feet and 24 that have over 300 feet of prominence and are above 11,000 feet.
+Click below for the peak lists:

-Similar to the Medicine Bow Mountains, Front Range and Gore Range, the Park Range consists primarily of Precambrian basement rocks upheaved during the Laramide Orogeny.
+Similar to the Gore Range, Medicine Bow Mountains and remainder of the Front Range, the North Park Range consists primarily of Precambrian basement rocks upheaved during the Laramide Orogeny.
 The basement rocks were formed by deformation and metamorphism of sedimentary and volcanic rocks.
 These are some of the oldest rocks in the state; some may be 1.8 billion years old.
 The volcanoes erupted 1.7 billion years ago near what was then the south end of North America.

-The Park Range has some excellent long distance backpacking.
+The North Park Range has some excellent long distance backpacking.
 Many shuttle and loop hikes are possible.

 Other popular activities in the range include hunting and fishing.
 Horseback riding is popular as well.